NSW Council for Civil Liberties: Privacy

-President of NSW Council for Civil Liberties Stephen Blanks raised questions about the use of drones for police investigations of crime scenes.
+Former President of NSW Council for Civil Liberties Stephen Blanks raised questions about the use of drones for police investigations of crime scenes.
 In June 2015 Blanks said,"There are obvious benefits for crime investigation as long as guidelines are in place which clearly say how the information is going to be used and how inappropriate access is going to be prevented."